-Finland is the most important individual market for Orion, generating about one-quarter of the total net sales.
-According to IMS Health statistics, Finnish wholesale of human pharmaceuticals in 2014 was up by 5% on the previous year at EUR 2,167 (2,070) million.
-Orion was able to increase its sales and maintained its position as leader in marketing pharmaceuticals in Finland.
-According to statistics collected by IMS Health, Orion's wholesale of human pharmaceuticals in Finland in 2014 amounted to EUR 251 (233) million, up by 8% compared with the previous year.
-Orion's market share of Finnish pharmaceuticals markets was 12% (11%).
+Finland is the most important individual market for Orion, generating about one-third of the total net sales.
+According to IMS Health statistics, Finnish wholesale of human pharmaceuticals in 2015 was up by 3% on the previous year at EUR 2,239 (2,167) million.
+Orion was able to increase its sales faster than market growth, and maintained its position as leader in marketing pharmaceuticals in Finland.
+According to statistics collected by IMS Health, Orion's wholesale of human pharmaceuticals in Finland in 2015 amounted to EUR 270 (251) million, up by 7% compared with the previous year.
+Orion's market share of Finnish pharmaceuticals markets was 12% (12%).

 The most important individual therapy area for Orion is still the treatment of Parkinson's disease.
-Orion's branded Parkinson's drugs containing entacapone (Stalevo[®], Comtess[®] and Comtan[®]) accounted for about one-sixth of the Group's net sales in 2014.
+Orion's branded Parkinson's drugs containing entacapone (Stalevo®, Comtess® and Comtan®) account for less than 15% of the Group's net sales.